puppeteer/puppeteer/docs/api/puppeteer.securitydetails.md

 # SecurityDetails class

-The SecurityDetails class represents the security details of a response that was received over a secure connection.

-#### Signature:
+### Signature:

 ```typescript
 export declare class SecurityDetails
 ```

+The SecurityDetails class represents the security details of a response that was received over a secure connection.

 ## Remarks